The Yamaha Group aims to contribute to regions and community activities by planning and holding music events in various regions.

 Yamaha Music Japan Co., Ltd. developed the “Oto-Machi Project for Creating Musical Towns.”
 Oto-Machi Project aims to revitalize the community and helps create shared value of companies and society by harnessing “the power of music to connect people.”
 To solve the issues faced by communities and companies, Yamaha proposes and supports citizen participatory projects, events, and programs for community planning with music as a tool by using Oto-Machi Project mechanism.

 Yamaha aims to create sustainable, independent communities.
 The Oto-Machi Project promotes a new-style of social contribution project which supports early stages of community planning through building a scheme to provide the place and time for local people to participate freely and continue these activities.
+Since fiscal 2017, Yamaha has been working with NTT DoCoMo on “Restoration of the Heart” businesses promoted by the Restoration Agency.
+In fiscal 2019, Yamaha worked with the Kamaishi City NPO “Gabacho Project,” and promoted a “Restoration of the Heart” business planned by the victims of disasters.
+In addition to supporting the Sanriku area, we are engaged in facilitator development activities through drum circles in order to produce local community leaders.

 Regional Contribution Activities by the Yamaha Symphonic Band